abhisheks008/DL-Simplified/CCTV Human Detection/README.md

 ### This model performs much better than Yolov4 on distant objects

-# Training and Testing

-Training the model requires GPU.If GPU is not there then use google colab for training the model.Refer the yolo_model.ipynb file for detailed procedure of training and testing.
+📈 Performance of the Models based on the Accuracy Scores

+YOLOv4: [Insert Accuracy]

+YOLOv7: [Insert Accuracy]

-# Conclusion
+## 📢 Conclusion

-### We have implemented two different approach Yolov4 and Yolov7 and, Yolov7 gives the best accuracy.
+We have implemented two different approaches, YOLOv4 and YOLOv7.
+YOLOv7 gives the best accuracy for this project.